Patna Collegiate School: History

 Patna Collegiate School, Patna was founded on 10 August 1835 by the officials of East India Company.
 In 1862 the name of the school was changed to its present name of Patna Collegiate School and was transferred to the place which is now referred as Patna Campus.
 Mr. J. E. Mecridle was appointed its head and was designated as its Principal.

 In 1915 IA Course of Patna College, Patna was transferred to Patna Collegiate and it was renamed New College (Junior Patna College).
 Till June 1927, It functioned as New College.

 On 1 July 1927, the school unit of New College was transferred to its present building and since then the institution is functioning in the name of Patna Collegiate School, Dariyapur, Patna.

-The school offered higher secondary education from class 9 to 12 (Intermediate), after class 10 (matriculation) students have to choose a stream for their intermediate education, Science and Arts are the streams currently available in this school.
+The school offered higher secondary education from class 9 to 12 (Intermediate), after class 10 (matriculation) students have to choose a stream for their intermediate education, Science,Commerce and Arts are the streams currently available in this school.